SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \paragraph{Higgs} \citep{baldi2014} is a UCI dataset containing 11 million simulated collision events for benchmarking classification algorithms.
-The dependent variable is whether a collision is producing Higgs bosons or not.
-There are altogether 28 attributes, the first 21 featuring kinematic properties measured by the particle detectors, and the last seven are functions of the first 21---high-level features derived by physicists to help discriminate between the two classes.
+The dependent variable is whether a collision produces Higgs bosons.
+There are 28 attributes, the first 21 featuring kinematic properties measured by the particle detectors, and the last seven are functions of the first 21.

 \paragraph{Covertype} is a UCI dataset with over half a million instances, used to classify forest cover type (seven different types, but we only use the first two) from 54 attributes.
-The areas represent natural forests with minimal human-caused disturbances, located on four wilderness areas in the Roosevelt National Forest of northern Colorado.
+The areas represent natural forests with minimal human-caused disturbances.

-\paragraph{MNIST} \citep{deng2012mnist} is the classic machine learning dataset of handwritten digits from 0 to 9.
+\paragraph{MNIST} \citep{lecun1998gradientbased} is the classic machine learning dataset of handwritten digits from 0 to 9.
 Each digit is represented by a 28x28 greyscale image (784 pixels with integer pixel values between 0 and 255).
-The images are mostly black and white and grey levels are due to anti-aliasing techniques in the normalization algorithm.
-Due to large number of pixels, we subsample to 4000 data items and create a binary classification task by limiting the available digits to 2 and 3.
+Due to the large number of pixels, we create a binary classification task by limiting the available digits to 2 and 3 and subsample them to 5000 data items.